LA 7.3 Center 2--Motivating Learners

 2. Think of one student you have struggled to motivate to learn in your class.
 Write a brief statement (either in a word document or on a piece of paper) about what you think the issue or the problem was.

 3.Each person in the group will read one summary linked below (they are all less than one page) and prepare to share the information with group members*:

 4. Listen as each person shares their understandings from their article with the rest of the group.

-5. Take a moment to write on your paper about your struggling student some things you could consider to help him/her or another student with the same issues.
-This paper needs to be handed in at the end of this session.
+5. Take a moment and write about some things you could consider to help you work with the struggling student you identified.
+Either e-mail your word document or submit the paper with your notes at the end of the session.